aarsonline/aarsonline.github.io/class1/cys/README.md

 Human CysRS binds Toll-like receptor 2 via its UNE-C1 domain and can activate the immune response (Cho et al., 2020).
 The UNE-C1 domain is currently explored as an immunoadjuvant to boost anti-tumor immunity (Cho et al., 2020).
 This pro-inflammatory function of CysRS was also explored in Alzheimer's disease, where it drives neuro-inflammation (Qi et al., 2024).

 A splice variant of human CysRS interacts with EF-1γ (Kim et al., 2000).
+Human CysRS activates AMP‐activated protein kinase (AMPK) upon cysteine starvation (Yuan et al., 2021).

 ## Clinical significance

 Biallelic recessive variants (homozygous and compound heterozygous) in the human gene CARS2 encoding the mitochondrial CysRS cause a phenotype of epileptic encephalopathy (firstly descrived in Hallmann et al., 2014).
 The exhaustive list of the disease-related variants (including location on the sequence and structure, the conservation of the affected residues, and the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=CARS2).
 Mutations have been mapped to all domains of the mt-CysRS.